drvinceknight/gtb/appendices/integer_pivoting/main.md

 ## Notable Research

-The concept of pivoting and tableaux was first introduced by the mathematician George Dantzig in a 1947 report during his tenure at the Pentagon.
+The concept of pivoting and tableaux was first introduced by the mathematician George Dantzig in a 1947 report during his tenure at the Pentagon [@dantzig1947maximization].

 The initial publication of this idea is found in [@dantzig1951maximization].
 Although Dantzig did not explicitly mention tableaux, they naturally emerged as